Set up and configure a GoCardless gateway instance

 - Click your username at the top right and navigate to Settings > Payments > Setup Payment Gateway.

-- Select GoCardless from the Gateway Type drop-down list.
+- On the Configure Gateway Instance tab, select GoCardless from the Gateway Type drop-down list.

 - Click Create Gateway.